-CBD is rapidly gaining traction over coffee in terms of popularity, so it makes sense that people are starting to combine the two.
+CBD is quickly gaining ground on coffee in terms of popularity and so it makes sense that people would start combining the two.

 It turns out that the two substances go very well together!

-Caffeine is molecularly very similar to adenosine, a compound produced in our body that activates the A2a receptor.
+Caffeine is molecularly very similar to adenosine, a compound produced in our bodies that activates the A2a receptor.
 Caffeine binds to A2a receptors, inhibiting adenosine reuptake.

-CBD is also a partial agonist of the A2a receptor; So the theory goes that by combining caffeine and CBD , adenosine is blocked in all areas, resulting not only in more stimulation, but also in reduced anxiety (due to CBD's effects on other neurotransmitter systems).
+CBD is also a partial agonist of the A2a receptor; So, the theory goes that by combining caffeine and CBD , adenosine is blocked across the board, leading to not only more stimulation, but also reduced anxiety (due to CBD's effects on other neurotransmitter systems).

 It should be noted that these effects depend on the portion of CBD ingested.
 High amounts of CBD are more likely to cause drowsiness and sedation.

-Given this information, again, it's best to be mindful and careful when mixing caffeine and CBD.
+Given this information, again, it is best to be mindful and careful when mixing caffeine and CBD.

 Can CBD oil be addictive?

-One of the most common questions we ask ourselves is: can I get addicted to CBD oil?
-The answer depends on what you mean by "addicted".
+One of the most common questions we get is: can I get addicted to CBD oil?
+The answer depends on what you mean by "addicted."

-When looking at the chemical impacts of CBD, the answer is no. Cannabidiol is not physically addictive in the way that opiates, cocaine, alcohol, and other drugs can be.
-Additionally, CBD produces no physical withdrawal symptoms when you stop using it.
+When we look at the chemical impacts of CBD, the answer is no. Cannabidiol is not physically addictive in the same way that opiates, cocaine, alcohol, and other drugs can be.
+Additionally, CBD does not produce any physical withdrawal symptoms when you stop using it.

-In fact, CBD is currently being researched as a potential tool to minimize severe withdrawal from drugs like opiates.
+In fact, CBD is currently being researched as a potential tool to minimize severe withdrawal from medications like opiates

-Since CBD can alter essential liver enzymes, it's essential to do your research, talk to your doctor, and figure out the best way to consume CBD for your specific situation.
+Since CBD can alter essential liver enzymes, it's essential to do your research, talk to your doctor, and determine the best way to consume CBD for your specific situation.